On this page...

 Note that the Professional Master's of Engineering program is distinct from the Master's in ECE program.
 You can find more information about the Professional Master's program here.

 The fall 2014 admission cycle has officially closed.
-The fall 2015 admission cycle will open on August 1, 2014.
+The fall 2015 admission cycle opened on August 1, 2014.

 Applications and all supporting materials must be received by:

 - December 1: Priority consideration for financial support